DavidL-H/nz_enzyme_stability/README.md

 **General strategy outline - Modelling:**
  Step 1
   - Try out CNNs on a combination of 2d images and graphs
-  - Compare performance to a modelling approach using e.g., Fold-X or Rosetta?
+  - Compare performance to a Tm modelling approach using e.g., Fold-X or Rosetta?

 *Resources used/references:*
 Inspiration for how to use protein contact maps/neworks - https://github.com/flatironinstitute/DeepFRI![image](https://user-images.githubusercontent.com/53938612/201655467-2462ab36-ed56-4c17-8543-f4f0749edbe2.png)